limuyang2/okcronet/README.md

 ```

 # Proguard
-You need to add obfuscation rules for cronet.
+You need to add obfuscation rules for `cronet`.
 If you are using the version officially provided by Google, it will be included automatically.

 # Thanks